You can do the following through ScrumDo’s Member Interface:

 - Customer Access - Customer can track the progress of their card when added with 'Customer Access' role in the particular workspace.
-Though they want be able to add task or modify most of the fields however they can update the main fields such as Details summary
+Though they won't be able to add tasks or modify most of the fields, they can update the main fields such as Details summary

 On the Teams’ interface, there is an option labeled “Members show up as assignees”.